sethdeckard/Lamb-Richman-dataset/README.md

 ###Requirements and Dependencies###
-The project was built in Mono on OS X but should work on Windows as well.
+The project was built in Mono on OS X, in theory it should work on Windows as well but this has not been tested yet.
 It uses SQLite and Dapper for data storage during processing.
-All the tests passed on Mono 3.2.7.
+All the tests pass on Mono 3.10.0.

+    #build project
+    xbuild

+    #run unit tests
+    ./run-tests.sh

 ###Copyright###